5cover/psdc/docs/Done.md

 ## Map operator types

-Right now operators in bin and unary expressions are TokenType.
+Right now operators in bin and unary expressions are `TokenType`.
 This makes no sense.

 ## Symbol table tree